RIKEN-RCCS/lens3/doc/design.md

 ConnectionError and TimeoutError).
 Others are not checked at all by Lens3.

+Operations by an administrator is NOT mutexed.
+They include modifications on the user-list.

 ### Adm Processes

 Adm is not designed as load-balanced.
 Adm may consist of some